dillonforrest/startup/_posts/2014-11-19-should-you-freelance-while-starting-a-company.md

 Both Eddie and Christine ended up spending all their time consulting.
 None of their work went into their own business.

 Five months later, Eddie and Christine ended up throwing in the towel.
 They went their separate ways and got full-time jobs at separate companies.
-Their startup attempt became a lengthy transition between jobs.
+Their startup attempt reduced to just a lengthy transition between jobs.

 # Freelancing is not the correct method to receive money